About the CSE Nucleus Student Activities Fund

 This fund was created by the College of Science and Engineering (CSE) as a trial to support student activities taking place in the Nucleus Building.
 The fund will provide one-off financial contributions of normally up to £500 (but in exceptional circumstances up to £1000) to support, enhance and develop student-led activities taking place in the Nucleus.
 All proposals may not be funded to the full amount requested, as part funding of activities may be used to ensure the greatest number of applications are supported.

-The panel will assess proposals on a rolling basis, endeavouring to inform applicants (whether successful or unsuccessful) within 10 working days.
+The panel will assess proposals on a rolling basis, endeavoring to inform applicants (whether successful or unsuccessful) within 10 working days.

 The fund will be open to applications at four (4) points during the year, with deadlines of: